khulnasoft/integrations-core/external_dns/README.md

     ad.khulnasoft.com/external-dns.instances: '[{"prometheus_url":"http://%%host%%:7979/metrics", "tags":["externaldns-pod:%%host%%"]}]'
 ```

 - The `externaldns-pod` tag keeps track of the target DNS pod IP.
-The other tags are related to the Datadog Agent that is polling the information using the autodiscovery.
+The other tags are related to the Khulnasoft Agent that is polling the information using the autodiscovery.
 - The autodiscovery annotations are done on the pod.
 To deploy, add the annotations to the metadata of the template's specification.

 ### Validation